 We reserve the right to withdraw linking permission without notice.

-If you wish to make any use of content on our site other than that set out above, please contact [INSERT EMAIL ADDRESS].
+If you wish to make any use of content on our site other than that set out above, please complete: contact form.

 Third party links and resources in our site